-Information on any of these Campus Recreation programs and how to access the facilities is available from the Campus Recreation Main Office, W-10 Van Vliet Centre, phone (780) 492-2555 during office hours, or check our website http://campusrec.ualberta.ca
+Information is available from the Campus Recreation Main Office, W-10 Van Vliet Centre, phone (780) 492-2555 or check our website www.campusrec. ualberta.ca

 25.11.2 Varsity Athletics Program

 The interuniversity athletic program at the University of Alberta provides diversified competitive opportunities, skilled and qualified coaching, and outstanding facilities for students with superior athletic abilities.
 The program develops and uses these talents in high-calibre organized competition with students of similar ability across Canada.